Bikashforworkplacenew/FAQ-Workplace/README.md

         * Add your own custom admin message in case any query from the sender is not found
 * After making the changes you can deploy the code in your server
-* PLEASE NOTE : The Webhook should be hosted in a server which is under your control for security purposes.
-Hosting the code in any 3rd party/Partner server is strictly prohibited.
+* PLEASE NOTE : The Webhook should be hosted in a server which is under your control to comply with workplace platform policies.
+Hosting the code in any 3rd party/Partner server could be flagged for non-compliance.
-* If you want to test the feature on your end , you can use Heroku account(which gives a free account) to host the webhook.
+* If you want to test the feature on your end , you can use Heroku (which gives a free account) to host the webhook.
 [It should not be used for Production instances]
-* In this example I have used Heroku to deploy my code and make all the configuration
+* In this example I have used Heroku to deploy my code and make all the configurations
     * You can create a new app in Heroku